bcgov/keycloak-react/README.md

 // Use the useKeycloak() hook within a React component: const {
-  state, // Access the current user with state.userInfo getLoginURL, // Returns the login route. getLogoutURL, // Returns the logout route. getAuthorizationHeader, // Returns the value for the 'Authorization' header when making requests to protected endpoints. hasRole, // Pass a role in the form of a string to tell if the user has the given client_role. setUserInfo, // Shouldn't need to be used in your code. refreshAccessToken, // Shouldn't need to be used in your code.
+  state, // Access the current user with state.userInfo getLoginURL, // Returns the login route.
+Optional param 'backendURL' (string). getLogoutURL, // Returns the logout route.
+Optional param 'backendURL' (string). getAuthorizationHeader, // Returns the value for the 'Authorization' header when making requests to protected endpoints. hasRole, // Pass a role in the form of a string to tell if the user has the given client_role. setUserInfo, // Shouldn't need to be used in your code. refreshAccessToken, // Shouldn't need to be used in your code.
+Optional property 'backendURL' (string).
-} = useKeycloak(backendURL?: string); // (optional) Default's to '/api'.
+} = useKeycloak();

 // Typescript Types - these shouldn't need to be used in your code. import {